stitchdata/docs/_destinations/postgresql/setup/google-cloudsql-postgres.md

 ---
-title: Connecting a Google CloudSQL PostgreSQL Data Warehouse to Stitch
+title: Connecting a Google CloudSQL PostgreSQL Destination to Stitch
 tags: [postgresql_destination]
 keywords: postgresql data warehouse, postgresql data warehouse, etl to postgres, postgres etl, postgresql etl, cloudsql postgres, cloudsql postgresql, cloudsql data warehouse

 permalink: /destinations/postgresql/connecting-a-google-cloudsql-postgresql-data-warehouse
 redirect_from: /destinations/postgresq/connecting-a-google-cloudsql-postgresql-data-warehouse

-summary: "Ready to spin up a Google CloudSQL PostgreSQL data warehouse and connect it to Stitch?
+summary: "Ready to spin up a Google CloudSQL PostgreSQL destination and connect it to Stitch?
 This step-by-step tutorial will walk you through every part of the process."

 content-type: "destination-setup"

 toc: true
-layout: destination-setup-guide
+layout: tutorial
+use-tutorial-sidebar: false

 display_name: "CloudSQL PostgreSQL"
 type: "postgres"

 # -------------------------- #
+#        Introduction        #
+# -------------------------- #

+intro: |
+  In this tutorial, we’ll walk you through how to spin up a Google CloudSQL PostgreSQL instance and then connect it to Stitch as a destination.

+  For more info on Google CloudSQL's features and limitations, [check out the official Google documentation](https://cloud.google.com/sql/docs/postgres/){:target="new"}.

+# -------------------------- #
 #      Setup Requirements    #
 # -------------------------- #

-requirements-list:
+requirements:
   - item: |
       **Create or select a Cloud Platform project to house the instance**.
 [This can be done in the Projects page in the Google Console](https://console.cloud.google.com/project).
   - item: |